 Tihar in Nepal is a festival of crows, dogs, cows, people and light

-Last week was the second largest festival in Nepal, Tihar (the largest is Shivaratri).
-Also known as Deepwali (India) or Swanti (Newar).
+Tihar is the second largest festival in Nepal, (the largest is Shivaratri) which consists of several smaller festivals.
+It is also known as Deepwali (India) or Swanti (Newari).
 It is an incredible festival of color, animals, lights and people.

-Over the next five days I will recreate the past five days of the festival so you can get an idea of what it was like.
+Over the next five days I will recreate the five days of this festival so you can get an idea of what it was like.

 First, a brief look at what it’s all about